 Please check either (1) or (2) below.
-If the Disclosing Party checks (2), the Disclosing Party must disclose below or in an attachment to this EDS all information required by (2).
-Failure to comply with these disclosure requirements may make any contract entered into with the City in connection with the Matter voidable by the City.
-X 1.
-The Disclosing Party verifies that the Disclosing Party has searched any and all records of the Disclosing Party and any and all predecessor entities regarding records of investments or prof from slavery or slaveholder insurance policies during the slavery era (including insurance policies issued to slaveholders that provided coverage for damage to or injury or death of their slaves), and the Disclosing Party has found no such records.
-2. The Disclosing Party verifies that, as a result of conducting the search in step (1) above, the Disclosing Party has found records of investments or profits from slavery or slaveholder insurance policies.
-The Disclosing Party verifies that the following constitutes full disclosure of all such records, including the names of any and all slaves or slaveholders described in those records: SECTION VI CERTIFICATIONS FOR FEDERALLY FUNDED MATTERS NOTE: If the Matter is federally funded, complete this Section VI.
-If the Matter is not federally funded, proceed to Section VII.
+If the Disclosing Party checks (2), the Disclosing Party must

+- X 1.
+The Disclosing Party verifies that the Disclosing Party has searched any and all records of the Disclosing Party and any and all predecessor entities regarding records of investments or profits from slavery or slaveholder insurance policies during the slavery era (including insurance policies issued to slaveholders that provided coverage for damage to or injury or death of their slaves), and the Disclosing Party has found no such records. - 2.
+The Disclosing Party verifies that, as a result of conducting the search in step (1) above, the Disclosing Party has found records of investments or profits from slavery or sliaveholder insurance policies.
+The Disclosing Party verifies that the following constitutes full disclosure of all such records, including the names of any and all slaves or slaveholders described in those records:

+SECTION VI - CERTIFICATIONS FOR FEDERALLY FUNDED MATTERS

+NOTE: If the Matter is federally funded, complete this Section VI.
+If the Matter is not federally funded, proceed to Section VH.
 For purposes of this Section VI, tax credits allocated by the City and proceeds of debt obligations of the City are not federal funding.

 This Matter is not federally funded.
+A.

-A. CERTIFICATION REGARDING LOBBYING 1.
-List below the names of all persons or entities registered under the federal Lobbying Disclosure Act of 1995, as amended, who have made lobbying contacts on behalf of the Disclosing Party with respect to the Matter: (Add sheets if necessary):
+CERTIFICATION REGARDING LOBBYING

+1. List below the names of all persons or entities registered under the federal Lobbying Disclosure Act of 1995, as amended, who have made lobbying contacts on behalf of the Disclosing Party with respect to the Matter: (Add sheets if necessary):

-(If no explanation appears or begins on the lines above, or if the letters "NA" or if the word "None" appear, it will be conclusively presumed that the Disclosing Party means that NO persons or entities registered under the Lobbying Disclosure Act of 1995, as amended, have made lobbying contacts on behalf of the Disclosing Party with respect to the Matter.)
+(If no explanation appears or begins on the lines above, or ifthe letters "N A" or ifthe word "None" appeal, it will be conclusively presumed that the Disclosing Party means that NO persons or entities registered under the Lobbying Disclosure Act of 1995, as amended, have made lobbying contacts on behalf of the Disclosing Party with respect to the Matter.)